 A pseudonym is a 'mask' you may wear to get recognized – without being identified.

-Karen Blixen wrote under the pseudonym 'Isak Dinesen' to be recognized as writer, withour being identified as 'Karen Blixen'.
-If you want to be recognized in the electronic world, without revieling your indentity you should use pseudonyms.
+Karen Blixen wrote under the pseudonym 'Isak Dinesen' to be recognized as writer, without being identified as 'Karen Blixen'.
+If you want to be recognized in the electronic world, without revealing your identity you should use pseudonyms.
 A pseudonym for the author of this text (David Simonsen) is 'WAYF-DK-8ee5f9ce8db1bff7eb6cd392c39fb6de24938b41'.

 If your employer or educational institution has bought general access to a database, collaboration tool or similar there is no reason for the service to know the identities of individual users.
 For the service to grant access it suffices to know which institution a given user is affiliated with.
 Pseudonyms are personal and may therefore be used to personalize web pages or let users continue where they left off last time they used the service.
 All the service needs to know that the present user is the same user as last time – not who the user is.

 Many aspects of our daily life is lived on the net: we shop, communicate, have hobbies etc. The business of web based targeted commercials has grown fast and is getting increasingly sophisticated by the use of data mining, pattern search for behavior etc. A new economy has risen in the shade of the many web based services which now exchange 'experience' – often for money.
 One way of protecting the users (consumers) agains cross-service analysis, and thereby protecting the users' privacy, is to use pseudonyms in the electronic world.
 Why should your travels agent or insurance company know your preferences for food, medication, underwear etc.